The-OpenROAD-Project/OpenROAD/src/ICeWall/doc/set_bump.md

 The -net, -power and -ground options are mutually exclusive and are used to specify the name of the net connected to a bump and whether it is of type signal, power or ground.

-The -remove option is used to specify that no bump should be placed at the specified position in the bump array
+The -remove option is used to specify that no bump should be placed at the specified position in the bump array.

 ## Options